insertokername/custom-authlib/docs/community/contribute.rst

 ============

 Thanks for reading this section, you have a good intention.
-Since you are interested in contributing to Authlib, there are few things you need to know:
+Since you are interested in contributing to insertokname-authlib, there are few things you need to know:

 1. **All contributions are welcome**, as long as everyone involved is treated with respect.
 2. Your contribution may be rejected, but don't despair.
-It's just that this certain pull request doesn't fit Authlib.
+It's just that this certain pull request doesn't fit insertokname-authlib.
 Be brave for a next contribution.
-3. Some issues will be labeled as **good first issue**, if you're new to Authlib, you may find these issues are a good start for contribution.
+3. Some issues will be labeled as **good first issue**, if you're new to insertokname-authlib, you may find these issues are a good start for contribution.

 Bug Reports
 -----------